Lisonallie/Allison-trap/README.md

 # Framework

 This is my own framework.
 I kept it simple because I am new to all of the elements of this project but I am learning more every day.
-I added 6 elements in addition to having Buttons, Grid layout, and a Form design:
+I added 6 elements in addition to having Buttons, Grid layout, and Form design:
-  * Navigation Bar
+1. Navigation Bar
-  * Card
+2. Card
-  * Header
+3. Header
-  * Blockquote
+4. Blockquote
-  * Code block
+5. Code block
-  * Footer
+6. Footer

 ### Navbar

 This navigation bar has a professional and sleek design with a slate-grey-blue background color and white text that can be used in many settings.
-I chose to place the 'LOGO' in the center so it is the main focal point of each navbar.
+I chose to place the **LOGO** in the center so it is the main focal point of each navbar.
 The default navbar design today normally has the logo in the top left and menu options to the right as a default.
 I wanted to create a symmetrical design and try something different.

 ### Card